franzbu/EnhancedSpaces.spoon/README.md

 ### Move Windows Directly to Any mSpace

-For moving windows to any mSpace, press 'alt-ctrl' and the key for the mSpace to which you want the active window to move.
+For moving windows to any mSpace, press 'alt-ctrl' and the key for the target mSpace.

 As before, the below line represents the default setup, and you do not need to add it to your 'init.lua' unless you prefer a different shortcut: